 Sexual Battery.
 Sexual battery is defined in Section 2907.03 as knowingly coercing another person to engage in sexual conduct through means that would prevent the resistance of a person of ordinary resolution, engaging in sexual conduct with a person who does not understand the nature of the act, or engaging in sexual conduct when a person lacks the ability to control his or her own conduct because of impairment or intoxication.
 Generally, sexual battery is the act of engaging in sexual conduct with another person who cannot resist or understand the nature of the act.

 Sexual Imposition.
 Sexual imposition is defined in Section 2907.06 as engaging in offensive sexual contact with another person.
-The statute lists several circumstances and scenarios in which sexual contact between two people could be classified as the crime of sexual imposition.
-Generally, engaging in offensive sexual contact with another person who does not consent, cannot understand, or is not aware of the behavior is the crime of sexual imposition.
+The statute lists several circumstances and scenarios in which sexual contact between two people could be classified as sexual imposition.
+Generally, engaging in offensive sexual contact with another person who does not consent, cannot understand, or is not aware of the behavior is sexual imposition.

 Gross Sexual Imposition.
 Gross sexual imposition is an aggravated form of sexual imposition.
 The crime is defined in Section 2907.05 as engaging in offensive sexual contact with another person through force or the threat of force, by preventing resistance, or administering a drug or intoxicant.